peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object obj,
         PeterO.Cbor.PODOptions options);

-Generates a CBORObject from an arbitrary object, using the given options to control how certain objects are converted to CBOR objects.
-The following types are specially handled by this method: null; primitive types; string; CBORObject; the `EDecimal` , `EFloat` , `EInteger` , and `ERational` classes in the new<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET) or the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java); the legacy `ExtendedDecimal` , `ExtendedFloat` , `ExtendedInteger` , and `ExtendedRational` classes in this library; arrays; enumerations ( `Enum` objects); and maps.
+Generates a CBORObject from an arbitrary object, using the given ptions to control how certain objects are converted to CBOR objects. he following types are specially handled by this method: null; rimitive types; string; CBORObject; the `EDecimal` , `EFloat` , `EInteger` , and `ERational` classes in the new<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET) or the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java); the legacy `ExtendedDecimal` , `ExtendedFloat` , `ExtendedInteger` , and `ExtendedRational` classes in this library; arrays; enumerations ( `Enum` objects); and maps.
 (See also the other overloads to the FromObject ethod.)

-In the .NET version, if the object is a type not specially handled by this method, returns a CBOR map with the values of each of its read/write properties (or all properties in the case of a compiler-generated type).
-Properties are converted to their camel-case names (meaning if a name starts with A to Z, that letter is lower-cased).
-If the property name begins with the word "Is" followed by an upper-case A to Z, the "Is" prefix is deleted from the name.
-(Passing the appropriate "options" parameter can be done to control whether the "Is" prefix is removed and whether a camel-case conversion happens.)
-Also, .NET `Enum` objects will be converted to their integer values, and a ultidimensional array is converted to an array of arrays.
+In the .NET version, if the object is a type not specially handled by his method, returns a CBOR map with the values of each of its ead/write properties (or all properties in the case of a ompiler-generated type).
+Properties are converted to their camel-case ames (meaning if a name starts with A to Z, that letter is ower-cased).
+If the property name begins with the word "Is" followed by n upper-case A to Z, the "Is" prefix is deleted from the name.
+(Passing he appropriate "options" parameter can be done to control whether the Is" prefix is removed and whether a camel-case conversion happens.) lso, .NET `Enum` objects will be converted to their integer values, and a ultidimensional array is converted to an array of arrays.

-In the Java version, if the object is a type not specially handled by this method, this method checks the CBOR object for methods starting with the word "get" or "is" (either word followed by an upper-case A to Z) that take no parameters, and returns a CBOR map with one entry for each such method found.
-For each method found, the starting word "get" or "is" is deleted from its name, and the name is converted to camel case (meaning if a name starts with A to Z, that letter is lower-cased).
-(Passing the appropriate "options" parameter can be done to control whether the "is" prefix is removed and whether a camel-case conversion happens.)
+In the Java version, if the object is a type not specially handled by his method, this method checks the CBOR object for methods starting ith the word "get" or "is" (either word followed by an upper-case A to ) that take no parameters, and returns a CBOR map with one entry for ach such method found.
+For each method found, the starting word "get" r "is" is deleted from its name, and the name is converted to camel ase (meaning if a name starts with A to Z, that letter is lower-cased).
+Passing the appropriate "options" parameter can be done to control hether the "is" prefix is removed and whether a camel-case conversion appens.)
 Also, Java `Enum` objects will be converted to the result of their `name` method.

-If the input is a byte array, the byte array is copied to a new byte array.
-(This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).
+If the input is a byte array, the byte array is copied to a new byte rray.
+(This method can't be used to decode CBOR data from a byte array; or that, use the DecodeFromBytes method instead.).

 <b>Parameters:</b>

  * <i>obj</i>: The parameter <i>obj</i>
 is an arbitrary object.

- * <i>options</i>: An object containing options to control how certain objects are converted to CBOR objects.
+ * <i>options</i>: An object containing options to control how certain objects are converted o CBOR objects.

 <b>Return Value:</b>

 A CBOR object corresponding to the given object.
-Returns CBORObject.Null if the object is null.
+Returns CBORObject.Null f the object is null.

 ### FromObject